mavryk-network/mavryk-k8s/mkchain/README.md

 ## Prerequisites

-To run `mkchain`, you must either have docker or pytezos installed.
+To run `mkchain`, you must either have docker or pymavryk installed.

 ### Installing Docker